RogutKuba/soma-hackathon/PROEJCT.md

 Parser returns clean JSON for your sample PDFs (avoid live OCR flakiness).

-Daytona jobs run against a local fixture DB snapshot to be deterministic.
+Inngest jobs run against a local fixture DB snapshot to be deterministic.

 One “Attach POD” action that flips a flag from MISSING_POD → resolved.